Follow TV Tropes

 • Good Is Not Nice: He's one of the good guys, but has a very rude personality early on.

 • Nago being at his worst is how he killed his own father.
-He was a police chief who committed procedural errors that got a criminal acquitted, errors that Nago himself exposed to the media with no pity, no less, and drove him to commit suicide out of shame.
+He was a police chief who committed a minor procedural error, something Nago himself exposed to the media with no pity or foresight, and drove him to commit suicide out of shame.

 • Heroic BSoD: When Kiva beats him the first time.
 It takes a Fangire regarding him as Not Worth Killing to send him over the edge.